oxquantum-repo/diraq-ares-predicting-error-causation/README.md

     [1 - P_readout, P_readout]
 ])

-# %%  using the generative model to create some data
+# %%  using the generative qm_model to create some data
 measured_states = []  # array to hold the measured states (even or odd), this data is available true_states = []  # array to hold the true states (even or odd), this data is hidden